groutoutlook/minifyCpp/README.md

 The design is quite simple.
 First, we make a pass over the input and convert all variables into minimum-size variables.

-Then, we do a pass over this output to look for patterns of repeated tokens.
+Then, (WIP) we do a pass over this output to look for patterns of repeated tokens.
 If a pattern satisfies the equation `N*L < 9+X+L`, where N is the number of appearances, L is the length of the pattern, in bytes, and X is the length of the next available identifier, then a define is added to the file and all occurrences of the pattern are replaced with the identifier assigned to the pattern.